joshuahysong/TICompanion/README.md

 [![Build Status](https://travis-ci.org/joshuahysong/TICompanion.svg?branch=master)](https://travis-ci.org/joshuahysong/TICompanion)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/joshuahysong/TICompanion/master/LICENSE.md)
 [![GitHub issues](https://img.shields.io/github/issues/joshuahysong/TICompanion.svg)](https://github.com/joshuahysong/TICompanion/issues)
-# TI Companion
+# Twilight Imperium Companion

 This project aims to be a companion web app for the epic tabletop game Twilight Imperium 3rd edition.
+Players will be able to track their unit stats, technologies, and simulate battles to gauge odds of winning engagements.

 The current build in the [gh-pages](https://github.com/joshuahysong/TICompanion/tree/gh-pages) branch is published at the following url: http://www.joshuahysong.com/TICompanion/

 ## Build

-Run `ng build -prod --base-href="/TICompanion/"` to build the project.
+To build the web app from source, run `ng build -prod --base-href="/TICompanion/"`.
 The build artifacts will be stored in the `dist/` directory.
+Change the `--base-href` target to match your deployment environment.

+## Contribute

+The app is not yet released and is missing intended functionality.
+If you'd like to contribute please refer to the issue tracker and jump in!
+You can also start a discussion by filing a new issue.

+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.